 -Tricia Sullivan on “Some Thoughts on SFF and Reality Checks”.
-A post that tackles some of the same issues as RH’s, in a more moderate tone.
 As Tricia says: what if authors, through shiny worldbuilding, erase someone else’s reality?
 What if the Vietnam War becomes replaced by a stream of good American soldiers fighting the evil communists? (or the reverse.
 Not really saying one is better than the other)

 -On the same subject, Marie Brennan has a series of posts on Information Density and whether it is possible to educate the reader away from what they know while keeping a narrative going at full clip: here and here